20ns/movierec/public/blog/cinematic-comfort-feel-good-flicks.md

 ![The Princess Bride Poster](tmdbid:2493)

 A beloved classic for a reason, *The Princess Bride* is a perfect blend of adventure, romance, comedy, and fantasy.
-With its endlessly quotable dialogue, memorable characters, and swashbuckling fun, it's a film that never fails to entertain and charm.
+With its endlessly quotable dialogue, memorable characters (many of whom could be considered [scene-stealing character actors](/blog/scene-stealing-character-actors)), and swashbuckling fun, it's a film that never fails to entertain and charm.
 "As you wish."

 ## 5. Chef (2014)